Welcome to the Longview website

 The first of the Clare College conferences in 2009 included on its programme consideration of the case for a learned society devoted to longitudinal and life course study.
-In the second conference the society was established (see below).
+At the following conference in 2010 the Society for Longitudinal and Life Course Studies was formally established (see below).

 Longitudinal and Life Course Studies International Journal

 Arising from the reviews undertaken for the scoping studies, a gap in the research literature was identified in relation to the reporting of large-scale longitudinal studies and the ‘life course perspective’ in terms of which much analysis of the data collected in them is carried out.
 With the help of a Nuffield Foundation three year development grant a team was established to produce the online open access international Journal Longitudinal and Life Course Studies (LLCS) with me as Executive Editor and Jane Raimes as Journal Manager.
 Section Editors were also appointed taking responsibility for managing the peer reviews in four broad areas: Health Sciences (Michael Wadsworth), Social and Economic Sciences (Robert Erikson), Development and Behavioural Sciences (Barbara Maughan), Statistical Sciences and Methodology (Harvey Goldstein).
 The journal was launched with the publication of its first Issue in 2009.
 At the time of writing this the journal is in its 12th issue, publishing three Issues a year and with 1500 individual readers and 25 leading university libraries registered to access it.
 All journal Issues are ‘Open Access’ to SLLS members and to registered readers and libraries for a small subscription, and 12 months after publication, become freely available.
 All manuscripts approved for publication are also made available through online repositories.
 The journal is indexed with the Digital Object Indentifier (DOIs), through CrossRef and archived with CLOCKSS and The British Library.